 - Training should be reinforced and updated at appropriate intervals, such as when employees are assigned a new duty.

 The premises, equipment and food contact surfaces are maintained in clean and sanitary condition.

-- Chemicals should be handled and used carefully in accordance with the relevant instructions and:
+- Chemicals should be appropriate for the intended use and should be handled and used carefully in accordance with the relevant instructions.

 - The sanitation program should be carried out in a way that does not contaminate food or packaging materials during, or after, cleaning and sanitizing (for example, no contamination from aerosols or chemical residues).

 - The effectiveness of the sanitation program should be monitored and verified (for example, by conducting routine inspections of the premises and equipment or microbiological testing).
 Where necessary, the program should be adjusted.